 Zynga.org is a nonprofit organization working to promote and facilitate the use of games for social impact.
 Zynga.org is interested in the role games can play in improving learning and social outcomes.

 Prior to joining co.lab, Esteban was co-founder and CEO of social game developer Atakama Labs (acquired by DeNA in 2011).
 After Atakama was acquired by DeNA, Esteban became VP with roles in studios, corporate development and alliances.
 Previously, he was co-founder and CEO of Wanako Games, developer of console games.
 Wanako earned Game of the Year for Xbox Live Arcade and was acquired by Vivendi Games in 2006.
 After Wanako’s acquisition Esteban became VP of Business Development at Sierra Online.
 Previously, Esteban has worked in venture capital, private equity and investment banking.
 Esteban is also a Partner at Reach Capital, an early stage educational technology fund.

-Associate Director of co.lab
+Director of Programs, co.lab

-Jennifer leads the NewSchools Seed Fund, which she founded with Wayee Chu to make investments in early-stage education technology companies with potential for big impact in K-12 education.
+Jennifer is General Partner of Reach Capital, an education technology fund for early-stage companies with potential for big impact in K-12 education.
 Jennifer began her career as a teacher in traditional district schools.
 After seven years in the classroom, she left to study differentiation at Stanford School of Education and then joined NewSchools and formed and led the Seed Fund.
 Jennifer sits on the Board of Directors for BetterLesson, Equal Opportunity Schools and Bullis Charter School.
 She still teaches sometimes, most recently Innovations in Teaching 338 at Stanford’s School of Education/d.school.
 Jennifer has three children who attend a charter school in Los Altos California.